 Upon successful completion of the certification, a certificate will be issued to the team.
 The handler will be asked to submit a passport-style photograph of themselves and the dog (preferably in a digital format) to the BBF.
 These will be included on the team’s ID card, which will be posted to them.

-A BBF certification is valid for one year from the date of issue and may be extended to 15 Months in justified cases, these must be submitted to the foundation in writing.
+A BBF certification is valid for one year from the date of issue and may be extended to 15 Months in justified cases, which must be submitted to the BBF in writing.

 In addition to the certification cost, the team will be required to cover the travel expenses and lodging for the evaluator.
 If traveling by vehicle the evaluator will be reimbursed at the current government rate per mile/kilometer.